2001 Monaco Grand Prix: Race

 Irvine was promoted to third, Villeneuve fourth, Alesi fifth and Coulthard sixth.
 Barrichello made his pit stop from first position on lap 60, returning the lead to his teammate Michael Schumacher.
 That lap, Irvine made his pit stop and retained third place.
 Then, Marques' driveshaft broke and he drove onto the run-off area at the Novelle Chicane to retire.
 Six laps later, Coulthard made his pit stop and emerged in front of Button in sixth.
 He then set the race's overall fastest lap at 1 minute and 19.424 seconds on the 68th lap as he drew closer to Alesi in fifth.
 Prost reacted by calling Alesi into the pit lane on the next lap for new tyres to better his defence of fifth.
 However, Alesi was delayed and he rejoined the race behind Coulthard in sixth.
 Michael Schumacher led the last nine laps to take his fourth victory of the season and the 48th of his career, by 0.431 seconds over Barrichello in a staged finish.
-Irvine took Jaguar's first podium in third, ahead of the faster Villeneuve in fourth.
+Irvine achieved Jaguar's first podium finish since its debut in Formula One and its first points score of the season in third, ahead of the faster Villeneuve in fourth.
 Coulthard finished a lap behind in fifth, being approximately a minute behind Villeneuve, and Alesi took sixth.
 Button took seventh after coping with an understeer which developed into an oversteer and could not draw closer to Alesi, who was 28 seconds ahead of him at the finish.
 Verstappen and Bernoldi followed in positions eight to nine.
 Räikkönen was five laps down and the last finisher in tenth after an early race pit stop to rectify a wheel sensor failure and he had no traction control.
 The attrition rate was high with 12 of the 22 drivers not finishing the race.